Get powerful hacking protection

 Install Norton 360 Deluxe to help block hackers, protect your data, and secure your phone.

 Is my phone hacked?
-5 signs + protection tips
+5 warning signs + protection tips

 5 warning signs of phone hacking

-If your phone is displaying one of the following unusual behaviors, and especially if it’s displaying more than one, there’s a good chance it may be hacked.
+If your phone is displaying any of the following unusual behaviors, there’s a chance it may have been hacked.

 1. High data usage

-If your cell phone bill comes back higher than expected, this could be a sign that your phone has malware.
-This is because spyware or malware constantly runs on your phone, eating up data usage.
+If your phone bill is higher than expected, it could be a sign that malware is running on your phone and eating up data.

 3. New apps you didn’t download